RobotExMachina/Machina.NET/RobotControl - TODO.md

 - [ ] Ported Util methods as static to their appropriate geometry class
 - [ ] All the connection properties, runmodes and stuff should belong to the VirtualRobot?
 - [ ] Detect out of position and joint errors and incorporate a soft-restart.
+- [ ] Make changes in ControlMode at runtime possible, i.e. resetting controllers and communication, flushing queues, etc.
+- [ ] Streamline 'bookmarked' positions with a dictionary in Control or similar

 ## SOMETIME...
 - [ ] Get my self a nice cold beer and a pat on the back... ;)